JunkMeal/duolingo-plus/README.md

 > ### How many accounts should i create?

-19 is recommended because that gives you 6 months of free plus
+19 is recommended because that gives you 19 weeks of free plus

 > ### Can i use this multiple times to get plus?

-Duolingo caps your referrals to 19 so after the 6 months
+Duolingo caps your referrals to 19 so after the 19 weeks
 you cant use this again

 # Troubleshooting